tonio-m/randomng/README.md

 backend with a user/room system, and a drafting system that chooses the winner based on the room's rules.

-rngs will be provided by random.org
+RNGs will be provided by random.org